 - Build Loyalty using the Blockchain

 - The New Technologies to Improve Customer Service

 In the last few years, the customer service domain has experienced an awakening with the rising awareness of the benefits of delivering a good customer experience.
 Companies have invested in their customer service function to differentiate and personalize their brand and improve overall operational efficiency.
 COVID-19 has resulted in a further increase in demand for service, with a January 2021 survey indicating that 65% of U.S. consumers required assistance during the pandemic.

 As 2021 gets underway, new technologies to improve customer service are emerging, that help businesses boost their service levels while still keeping a firm eye on their bottom line to ensure business continuity in a challenging economic environment.

-New Technologies to Improve Customer Service
+New Technologies to Improve Customer Service in 2021

 Let’s take a look at some of the hottest new technologies that are improving customer service this year.